panggi/panggi.com/_posts/articles/2014-12-08-backup-logs-to-aws-s3-using-logrotate-and-awscli.md

 ---
 layout: post
-title: "Backup Logs to AWS S3 Using Logrotate and Awscli"
+title: "Backup logs to AWS S3 using logrotate and awscli"
 modified:
 categories: articles
 excerpt: "As developer, logging feature is super useful for debugging and in production it is also can be used for tracking users and security mitigation as well."